Tonbridge Walks – Leigh, Hildenborough and Castle round walk

 Setting off from the car park in the middle of town in Bradford Street, it takes just a few seconds to walk through the War Memorial gardens and over the footbridge opposite into the Racecourse Sportsgound.

-Turn left immediately after and follow the river round past the tennis courts and bowls club, crossing over the main path and walking up past the playground.
+Turn left immediately after and follow the river round past the tennis courts and Riverside Bowls Club, crossing over the main path and walking up past the playground.
 At the hedge take the path to the left which follows the River Medway.

 Follow this path but take time to enjoy the scenery on both sides – to your right the vast expanse of the Sportsground, and to the left on the other side of the river some beautiful new houses with decking that looks over the river.